Lorenzoo17/SSI-Metaverse/README.md

 2) A list of all their sensible data, stored as Verifiable Credentials;
 3) Information about their personal account (DID, username, ect...).

 Users can communicate with each other exchanging their Verifiable credentials thanks to the SSI agent associated with the Metaverse application.
-They can request a specific type of credential and the same time they can share the fields of the requested credential through the Selective Disclosure mechanism.
+They can request a specific type of credential and at the same time they can share the fields of the requested credential through the Selective Disclosure mechanism.
 Such a mechanism lets users to be sovereign of their data, selecting only the fields that they actually want to share with the remote user that made the request.
 ## How to use